Overview

 SettingDescriptionAvailable on the Webex Suite meeting platform?

 Chat If disabled, the restricted user cannot send or receive chat messages.
-If the restricted user is the meeting host, then nobody in the meeting can chat.
 Yes

 Closed captioning If disabled, the restricted user cannot use the Closed captioning feature.
 Yes